-If the plastic surgeon is San Francisco Board Certified Plastic Surgeon Dr. Scott Mosser, patients will be pleased to find that he encourages his transgender patients to bring along a member of their support team for consultation.
-He is aware of the special considerations and collaborative nature of treating transgender issues and is willing to coordinate and consult also with the medical professionals involved in the patient’s past or current treatment programs.
-He and his team of professionals are familiar with the transgender community of support groups in the San Francisco Bay area, and can arrange for pre- or post-op accommodations for patients traveling to San Francisco.
+Dr. Scott Mosser, and all of The Gender Confirmation Center surgeons, encourages patients to bring along a member of their support team to their initial consultation.
+He is aware of the special considerations and collaborative nature of transgender health and is willing to coordinate and consult with other medical professionals involved in the patient’s past or current healthcare .
+He and his team of professionals are familiar with the transgender community of support groups in the San Francisco Bay Area, and can provide resources for pre- or post-op accommodations for patients traveling to the area.

 Breast augmentation and chest reconstruction top surgery outcomes both generally have high satisfaction rates.
 By this, we mean that patients are generally very happy with the aesthetic and functional outcomes of their procedure.
 Plastic surgery is first and foremost a physical alteration and cannot be assumed to be a “cure” for gender dysphoria or other mental health diagnoses that require specialized providers.
 Our surgeons get high marks for aesthetic results which can boost self-confidence and make wearing certain clothes more comfortable, but plastic surgery cannot be expected to replace continuing long-term therapy to address emotional or psychological concerns, if needed.
 For some patients, surgery is certainly all they need to live a happy and healthy life; for others, it is not a cure-all for other issues, gender-related or not.

 The virtual consultation will be billed to your insurance company.
 We will accept the insurance reimbursement as payment in full.